dsansthedsans/Dumpgame/README.md

   <a href="https://dsansthedsans.itch.io/Dumpgame" target="_blank"><img src="https://img.shields.io/badge/Itch.io-FA5C5C?logo=itchdotio&logoColor=f5f5f5" alt="Itch.io"></a>
   <a href="https://www.youtube.com/watch?v=JlkJjtKZRK0" target="_blank"><img src="https://img.shields.io/badge/YouTube-FF0000?logo=youtube&logoColor=f5f5f5" alt="YouTube"></a>
 </p>

+> [!WARNING]
+> Dumpgame's code is TERRIBLE.
+It's ridiculously dumb, overcomplicated and disorganized.
+I learned programming as I made the game and I almost always had no idea of what I was doing.
+No sane individual would subject themselves to the torture of forking Dumpgame.
+> <br><br><i>"the source code for undertale is literally just a bunch of rubber bands and tape stuck to a paper saying 'DETERMINATION'."</i><br>— Toby Fox

 <br>
 <h2>Behind the Scenes</h2>
 <p>On November 14, 2021, I opened GameMaker for the first time, created a new project with a name I made up on the spot and started the three-year long development of <b>"dump game"</b> <i>(as in "dumpster video game")</i>.
 I had never made a game before, had no programming knowledge whatsoever and hadn't planned literally anything.</p>